STashakkori/kGPT/README.md

 # kGPT
 Kotlin GPT runner asks the AI what its purpose is by default.
-Tailor from there
+Tailor from there.
+Thank you Aallam

 ```
 HttpClient: RESPONSE: 200